gioarca/portfolio_new/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is my portfolio updated.
+This is my portfolio.

-Use the `index.html` to get started otherwis click on the link below to see it online:
+Click on the link below to see it:

 <a href="https://gioarca.netlify.app/" target=#_blank>https://gioarca.netlify.app/</a>